KettleMC-Network/kettlemc-rules/jet/README.md

    ↳ 2.2 - Roleplay is generally allowed (except for power play*²), as long as it is not excessively disruptive or violates other rules (e.g., Nazi-related content).
    ↳ 2.3 - Stealing from unprotected¹ chests or containers is allowed.
 However, stealing from protected¹ areas is forbidden.
    ↳ 2.4 - Raiding bases is allowed if at least one member of the defending team is online and the attacker/defender ratio is fair (see rule 2.6).
-   ↳ 2.5 - Each team may have a maximum of three combat missiles in the air at any given time.
+   ↳ 2.5 - Each team may have a maximum of three combat missiles (This refers to all missiles from ICBM) in the air at any given time.
    ↳ 2.6 - The attacker-to-defender ratio must not exceed 2:1.
 Example: If two players are online on the defending team, a maximum of four attackers is allowed.
       ↳ 2.6.1 - Defending teams may ignore this limitation as long as combat remains within or around their own base.
       ↳ 2.6.2 - The combat timer is 5 minutes after the last dealt or received damage to allow for revenge and discourage logging off.